alexkasema/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that changes the group owner of a file
 ## 100-change_owner_and_group chown user:group *
 Script that changes ownership and group of all files and directories in main dir
+## 101-symbolic_link_permissions chown -h user:group file
+Script that changes owner and group owner of a SYMBOLIC File